Pull requests and branches

-Learn how to handle builds for Pull requests or other branches
+Handle builds for pull requests or other branches

-The possible actions can be seen on the trigger dialog of your pipeline:
+The possible actions can be seen in the trigger dialog of your pipeline:

 Building branches automatically

-By default Codefresh will connect to your Git provider and do the following:
+By default, Codefresh connects to your Git provider and does the following:

-- Auto-build every new commit that happens in master or any other branch
+- Auto-builds every new commit that happens in master or any other branch

-- Auto-build every new branch when it is created
+- Auto-builds every new branch when it is created

-You don’t have to do anything special to setup this communication between Codefresh and your Git provider.
-It was setup automatically for you when you connected your Codefresh account to your Git provider.
+You don’t have to do anything special to set up this communication between Codefresh and your Git provider.
+It was set up automatically when you connected your Codefresh account to your Git provider.

-Codefresh also creates for you a default GIT trigger the first time you create a project.
+Codefresh also creates a default Git trigger the first time you create a project.

-If you create a new branch in your repository Codefresh will automatically build it (and also store the resulting Docker image).
+If you create a new branch in your repository, Codefresh automatically builds it and also stores the resulting Docker image.

 git checkout -b another-branch [..make changes...] git commit -a -m "My changes" git push -u origin another-branch